NewJerseyStyle/CodeLove/README_EN.md

 > "Why can't we play a Galgame to learn programming by failing to get girls and being punished for not knowing right concepts?"
 > — The friend who started it all 💖

 ---

-**Download now and find your perfect language partner in the Source Realm!** 🌐

----